bobalu113/gabbo/_posts/2014-07-21-building-API-docs.md

 Anyway, it's done.
 You can see the end product if you click on the [documentation link](http://bobalu113.github.io/gabbo/docs/mudlib/) up top (I did that too!).
 There are still a few fixmes and futures, and I'm sure we'll find more as soon as I start using it, but overall I'd say it came out pretty good.
 The main challenge was that we're dealing with LPC, and there's not really a standard or any support out there for it anywhere unless you consider other MUDs but come on let's get serious here.
 Here we go.

 1. #### adopt a doc comment spec
-So my first thought as a quick solution was to use some third-party documentation generator and just adopt their spec since I'm starting from scratch, but it became clear pretty quickly that LPC syntax was going to be a problem.
-I looked at Doxygen briefly and then into maybe hacking LPC support into an open source app, but before I could really get traction on any of that stuff I found myself already moving onto step 2...
+<p>So my first thought as a quick solution was to use some third-party documentation generator and just adopt their spec since I'm starting from scratch, but it became clear pretty quickly that LPC syntax was going to be a problem.
+I looked at Doxygen briefly and then into maybe hacking LPC support into an open source app, but before I could really get traction on any of that stuff I found myself already moving onto step 2...</p>

 2. #### resolve all the preprocessor directives!
 <p>So building something to do this myself would be like doubleplus difficult if I had to deal with the preprocessor myself, so I started digging into that just to see if it was even an option.
 I first tried cpp on cygwin (I think that's GNU?), but I had some sort of problem with getting it to read the auto include from the mudlib's /include/auto.h and not cygwin's /include/auto.h.
 There was no chroot option and if I chroot'd myself then I couldn't read the binary or libraries needed to run cpp.</p>